Siavash Alamouti

-Siavash Alamouti is an Iranian-born business executive, entrepreneur. and electrical engineer.
+Siavash Alamouti is an Iranian-born business executive, and entrepreneur. and electrical engineer.
 He is the Executive Vice President of Innovation R&D at Wells Fargo, and the executive chairman of Mimik Technology, Inc. He is known for the 1998 invention of the Alamouti's code, a type of space–time block code.

 Early life and education

 Siavash Alamouti was born on March 16, 1962, in Tehran, Iran.
-He graduated from Kharazmi Highschool in 1979, and attended Sharif University of Technology in 1980 for one year, and was expelled during the Iranian Cultural Revolution.
-Alamouti, received B.A.Sc.
+He graduated from Kharazmi Highschool in 1979.
+He attended Sharif University of Technology in 1980 for one year, and was expelled during the Iranian Cultural Revolution.
+Alamouti received B.A.Sc.
 (1989) and M.A.Sc.
 (1992) degrees in Electrical Engineering from the University of British Columbia.

 He holds dual citizenship of Canada and the United States.

-Alamouti started his professional career at MPR Teltech, part of BC Telephone Company (now Telus) in Vancouver, where he worked on early mobile data protocols including cellular digital packet data (CDPD).
+Alamouti started his professional career at MPR Teltech, part of BC Telephone Company (now Telus) in Vancouver, where he worked on early mobile data protocols, including cellular digital packet data (CDPD).